jmcook1186/RemoteIceSurfaceAnalyser/README.md

 # Big Ice Surf Classifier

 This repository contains in-development code for automated downloading, processing, analysis and visualizing of Sentinel-2 data for the Greenland Dark Zone.
-For a user defined tile and date range, the script will download the imagery, reproject and apply an atmospheric correction, and then for each pixel predict a discrete surface type using a random forest classifier trained on fiels spectroscopy data, invert a radiative transfer model to retrieve ice grain size, density and light absorbing impurity concentrations, and calculate the surface albedo.
+For a user defined tile and date range, the script will download the imagery, reproject and apply an atmospheric correction, and then for each pixel predict a discrete surface type using a random forest classifier trained on field spectroscopy data, invert a radiative transfer model to retrieve ice grain size, density and light absorbing impurity concentrations, and calculate the surface albedo.
 Maps for each parameter are saved as jpgs and the summary data are saved as csv files for each tile/date.

 ## Setup

 ### Hardware
 The computational requirements of this script vary depending upon which functions are toggled on/off.
 The script is generally suitable for running on a powerful laptop/desktop as we have been tried to keep as much out of memory as possible, only loading arrays into memory when realy necessary.
 However, the invert_snicar() function is demanding and can take up to a day to run on my 8 core i7-7700 32GB RAM laptop.
 If using the invert_snicar() function an HPC resource is recommended.
-I have been running the full pipeline on a 64 core Azure Linux Data Science Machine, in which case one tile takes 53 mins to process.
-With the SNICAR inversion and the EB model functions both toggled ON, ~1 hour 5 mins per tile.
-Bear in mind that in Nov 2019, the VM cost is ~£3/hour.
+I have been running the full pipeline on a 72 core Azure Linux Data Science Machine (Fs72), in which case one tile takes ~7 mins to process, and a full month can be processed in about an hour.
+In Nov 2019, the VM cost is ~£3/hour.

 ### Environment
 The environment can be set up manually using the following commands: